zenlex/fccbackend/README.md

 - Root folder contains FCC Boilerplate used for the in course exercises and testing

-- Subfolders `/timestamp`, `/urlshortener`, `/headerparser`, `exercisetracker`, and `/filemetadata` each contain archives of my work on the projects as currently hosted on replit.
+- Subfolders `/timestamp`, `/urlshortener`, `/headerparser`, `exercisetracker`, and `/filemetadata` contain their respective projects.
+- Projects currently hosted on replit.com
+- See subfolders for project specific READMEs